 There is no registration fee, and accommodation and meals are included for all participants thanks to generous financial support of SwissMAP.

-The Research Station is reachable by train (check the Swiss train company website for more information) from most locations in Europe, including from the airports of Geneva, Zurich and Basel, which have many international flights.
+See this page for instructions.
+The Research Station is reachable by train from most locations in Europe, including from the airports of Geneva, Zurich and Basel, which have many international flights.

 We gratefully acknowledge the generous financial support provided by: